jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel ~~5.4~~5.5, which supports the usage of the Intel Wi-Fi 6 AX201 module.

+You can watch a [video showing how scenario 1 works](https://youtu.be/EAh_p1I007o).
+You can watch a [video showing how scenario 2 works](https://youtu.be/AYZm-uw-ZXU) (using i2CAT's scripts, to be updated with UGR's ones).

 ## Setting up the virtual environment

 In order to simplify testing with MPTCP, we have developed two Vagrant configurations for the following **scenarios**: